puppetlabs/puppet-docs/source/puppet/6.1/lang_classes.markdown

 }
 ```

-In the above example, Puppet will ensure that every resource in the `apache` class gets applied before every resource in **any** `apache::vhost` instance.
+In the above example, Puppet ensures that every resource in the `apache` class gets applied before every resource in **any** `apache::vhost` instance.

 The `require` function uses [include-like behavior][include-like].
 (Multiple declarations OK; relies on external data for parameters.)
 It can accept: